shum05/Traffic_Flow_Optimization/README.md

 For inquiries or collaboration, please contact me on LinkedIn or via tshumetie5@gmail.com.

 Thank you for reviewing this project!
 I look forward to discussing how my skills can add value to your team.

----

-### Explanation of Key Sections:

-- **Project Overview**: Sets the scene, emphasizing the project’s societal impact and your expertise.
-- **Tech Stack**: Clearly outlines the tools and libraries used, showing technical depth.
-- **Folder Structure**: Demonstrates organization skills.
-- **Components**: Gives a breakdown of each major part of the project, with references to relevant code files.
-- **Results**: Showcases outcomes to highlight the impact of your work.
-- **Installation and Usage**: Provides step-by-step setup instructions for recruiters or collaborators.
-- **About the Author**: Personalizes the README, showing your unique skillset and experience.